w3f/polkadot-wiki/docs/general/dev-heroes.md

 slug: ../dev-heroes
 ---

-For more information about the Developer Heroes Programme see the [Polkadot blog post](https://polkadot.network/blog/introducing-the-polkadot-developer-heroes-program?utm_source=twitter&utm_medium=social&utm_campaign=dhp&utm_content=tweet&utm_term=announcement).
+For more information about the Developer Heroes Programme, see the [Polkadot blog post](https://polkadot.network/blog/introducing-the-polkadot-developer-heroes-program?utm_source=twitter&utm_medium=social&utm_campaign=dhp&utm_content=tweet&utm_term=announcement).

 :::info Sign up

-Use [this form](https://info.polkadot.network/polkadot-developer-heroes?ref=cms.polkadot.network) to sign up and become a candidate of the Polkadot Developer Heroes Program.
+Use [this form](https://info.polkadot.network/polkadot-developer-heroes?ref=cms.polkadot.network) to sign up and become a candidate for the Polkadot Developer Heroes Program.

 :::

 ## Goal

 Build a strong community of Polkadot developers of different levels of expertise to drive the growth and evolution of the Polkadot ecosystem.
-Developers need to have some degree of past experience with the Polkadot technology stack.
+Developers need to have some degree of experience with the Polkadot technology stack.

 The program provides:

 - Opportunities for personal and professional growth.
-- Resources and support to boost growth and evolution of developers.
+- Resources and support to boost the growth and evolution of developers.
 - Chance to showcase and enhance skills.
 - Establish yourself as a valued contributor to the Polkadot ecosystem and pull someone else up on stage at the same time.